Training Neural Networks on Data Sources with Unknown Reliability: Conclusion

-This study is funded by the UK Dementia Research Institute's Care Research and Technology Centre funded by Medical Research Council (MRC), Alzheimer's Research UK, Alzheimer’s Society (grant number: UKDRI–7002), and the Engineering and Physical Sciences Research Council (EPSRC) PROTECT Project (grant number: EP/W031892/1).
+This study is funded by the UK Dementia Research Institute (UKDRI) Care Research and Technology Centre funded by the Medical Research Council (MRC), Alzheimer's Research UK, Alzheimer’s Society (grant number: UKDRI–7002), and the UKRI Engineering and Physical Sciences Research Council (EPSRC) PROTECT Project (grant number: EP/W031892/1).
+Infrastructure support for this research was provided by the NIHR Imperial Biomedical Research Centre (BRC) and the UKRI Medical Research Council (MRC).
+The funders were not involved in the study design, data collection, data analysis, or writing the manuscript.